 - TOTAL

-These are the most tender and fluffy homemade biscuits we’ve ever made.
-Our recipe calls for flour, butter, baking powder, baking soda, and milk.
-These biscuits are big, tall, tender, and delicious.
+These are the most tender and fluffy biscuits from scratch we’ve ever made.
+These baking powder biscuits are big, tall, tender, and delicious.
 My preferred method is to get out my food processor.
 It’s an excellent tool for cutting the cold butter into our flour mixture since it’s quick.
 If you don’t feel like getting your food processor out, you can use your hands or a pastry cutter to work the butter into the flour (tips are provided in the notes section).

 Watch Us Make the Recipe